nonodename/read_rdf/README.md

 ```
 ### Optional Parameters

+#### Strict Parsing

-One optional parameter is currently supported: `strict_parsing`.
-This defaults to true and exposes the underlying strict parsing feature of the serd RDF parsing library.
+The optional parameter `strict_parsing`, defaults to true and exposes the underlying strict parsing feature of the serd RDF parsing library.
 When false it permits malformed URIs.
 To disable strict parsing, pass `strict_parsing = false`.

+#### Prefix Expansion

+The optional parameter `prefix_expansion` defaults to false and exposes the underlying serd `serd_env_expand_node` function to expand [CURIE](https://en.wikipedia.org/wiki/CURIE) form URIs to fully defined URIs.
+This is applied to all columns and is ignored when parsing ntriples and nquads.

 ## Running the tests
 Test for this extension are SQL tests in `./test/sql`.
 They rely on a samples in the test/rdf directory.
 These SQL tests can be run using: